Family of Angela Merkel: Marcus Kasner

-Marcus Kasner (born 7 July 1957 in Perleberg) is the only brother of Angela Merkel and is a theoretical physicist.
+Marcus Kasner (born 7 July 1957) is the only brother of Angela Merkel and is a theoretical physicist.

 His early career paralleled that of his sister Angela; like her he studied physics, earned a doctoral degree in physics (Dr.rer.nat.) and worked as a researcher at the German Academy of Sciences at Berlin.
 He earned his Habilitation with the dissertation Electronic correlation in the quantum Hall regime at the Otto von Guericke University Magdeburg in 2002.
 He has published papers in journals such as Physical Review Letters, Physical Review and Physica.
 Kasner currently teaches at the Institute for Theoretical Physics at the Goethe University Frankfurt and lives in Darmstadt.

 During the Fall of Communism, Marcus Kasner was involved in the opposition movement in East Germany in the same small circle as his sister as she started her political career.
 He was a friend of Günter Nooke, the founder of Democratic Awakening, and took part in political discussions on the future of the state.
 After the German reunification, he was a member of Alliance 90/The Greens.

 Irene Kasner

-Irene Kasner (born 19 August 1963) is the only sister of Angela Merkel and is an occupational therapist.
+Irene Kasner (born 19 August 1964) is the only sister of Angela Merkel and is an occupational therapist.

 Spouses

 Ulrich Merkel

-Ulrich Merkel was the first husband of Angela Merkel.
+Ulrich Merkel (born in 1953) was the first husband of Angela Merkel.
 He met Angela Kasner in 1974 when they were both physics students, and they married in 1977.
 The marriage ended in divorce in 1982.
 Angela Merkel kept her first husband's last name.